If you work in an office, chances are that you've heard of Slack, or you might even be using it right now.

 What is Slack?

-In essence, Slack is a chat program that companies use to communicate internally (and sometimes externally, such as with partners).
+In essence, Slack is a messaging tool enabling teams to communicate internally (and sometimes externally, such as with partners).
 It’s widely used to simplify communication streams, but it's much more than an instant messaging tool.

 With its 1,500+ integrations, including Google Docs and Trello, Slack is also a powerful tool for sharing documents and files, managing projects, tracking team progress, and sharing important information company-wide.